FAQs (Frequently Asked Questions) and Answers

 What is the Paperless, Online Application?

-Effective January 1, 2009 the State Recruiting Office has asked all job applicants to support our effort to help protect the aina and go green by applying for State careers online.
+Effective January 1, 2009 the State Recruiting Office has asked all job applicants to support our efforts to increase operational efficiency, promote the conservation of green resources, and minimize delays and costs by applying for State careers online.
 During 2009, 99.9 percent of our applications have come in online, making greater time efficiencies possible for people who applied online!

 How does going paperless help me find a job?

-It’s faster, all forms are at your fingertips, you can save your work, and we can process and review your application faster than with the old paper system.
+It’s faster, all forms are at your fingertips, you can save your work, and we are able to process and review your application faster than with the old paper system.

 NOT AT ALL!
 You create a master application and use that to apply for future State Career opportunities.
 You also have the full ability to update and edit this secure master application whenever you need to.